Reduce Friction at the Start

 Implementation Protocol

-- Prepare tools in advance.
+- Stage tools and environments in advance.

-- Make the start visible and accessible.
+- Make the start condition binary and immediate.

 Common Errors

-- Treating setup as execution
+- Treating preparation as part of execution.

 Enforcement Rule